zhoujianling/Code-for-Curve-Skeleton-Extraction-via-k-Nearest-Neighbors-Based-Contraction/README.md

 ![](https://jimmie00x0000.github.io/img/MPP-Snapshot.png)

-Click `...` button to import point cloud, then click `Run` button to start the skeletonization process.
+Click `...` button to import point cloud(ply format is ok), then click `Run` button to start the skeletonization process.

+We use Java3d to visualize the point clouds and the skeletons.
+Because Java3d has been unmaintained for a long time, this program may not work on some operating systems.

 ## About
 If this project contributes to an academic publication, cite it as: